 Students are encouraged to discuss withdrawal considerations with instructors or advisors prior to form submission for further options.
 Course withdrawal during a Drop/Add period does not appear on the final grade reports.
-Students withdrawing from courses after the withdrawal period cannot enroll in another course without obtaining special permission or an exception from the instructor, Academic Division Chair, Associate Dean of Academics and Assessment Dean, and Vice President of Academics and Student Services, and a "W" score is reflected on the student's transcript for that course.
+Students withdrawing from courses after the withdrawal period cannot enroll in another course without obtaining special permission or an exception from the instructor, Academic Division Chair, and Vice President of Academics and Student Services, and a "W" score is reflected on the student's transcript for that course.